Fractional Boundary Value Problems and elastic sticky Brownian motions, II: Non-local dynamic boundary conditions on smooth domains: Introduction

 \section{Introduction}

 We show that a fractional dynamic boundary condition for the heat equation can be associated with a suitable time-change for a Brownian motion in a bounded domain.
 The associated fractional boundary value problem leads to the characterization of the time and the mean time the process spends on the boundary.
-The behavior on the boundary can be static or diffusive introducing holding or excursion times.
-Here, we consider in details only holding times.

 In the literature, the author found many papers dealing with fractional boundary value problems but the meaning is completely different.
-Indeed, they deal with fractional Cauchy problems or non local PDEs with local boundary value problems.
-As far as we know, there are no works dealing with our problem.
-The novelty here is also given by the probabilistic representation of the solution for which we have a clear reading in terms of Brownian motion and its special behavior near the boundary.
+Indeed, they deal with fractional Cauchy problems (FCP) or non local PDEs with local boundary conditions.